-Their frustration wasn’t merely about abysmal campus infrastructure, professorial indifference, exorbitant tuition fees, administrative inertia and corruption.
-Japan’s servile attitude to America during the recent security treaty negotiations was on everyone’s mind.
-The prime minister’s willingness to negotiate away Japan’s rights as a sovereign nation enraged both leftists and nationalists.
+Their frustration wasn’t merely about abysmal campus infrastructure, professorial indifference, exorbitant tuition fees, administrative inertia and built-in corruption.
+Japan’s servile attitude to Uncle Sam during the recent security treaty negotiations was on everyone’s mind.
+The prime minister’s eagerness to negotiate away Japan’s rights as a sovereign nation enraged both leftists and nationalists.
 Now, in 1960, their fury took a dramatic turn.

 In June Zengakuren students and their allies stormed the parliament.
 One of the 5,000 riot police killed a 22-year-old female student, Zengakuren‘s first martyr.
 300,000 protesters then surrounded the parliament building.

 Now came a momentous shift.
 Zengakuren‘s radicals had long expressed outrage that their compatriots tolerated such political leadership.
 Now they asked how people could tolerate such a corrupt political system.
 Every radical (“rad”) agreed: revolution was the only solution.
 But then the movement splintered into a bewildering forest of factions.
 Everybody proclaimed the need for revolution.
 The big question was What kind of revolution?
 From the 1960’s into the early 1970’s this question fueled countless impassioned debates.
 And lots of violence.

 3. UNIVERSITY BLUES